msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **Smart scene linkage**

  In SmartLife the 'smart scene' management is not exactly user-friendly.
-In particular, I noticed the following problems:
+In particular, I noticed the following problem:

-*  Sometimes it is very difficult to set a parameter value (for example a countdown trigger to 70140, try yourself using any switch device) using the very poor APP user interface.
-This issue is present in quasi-all numerical smart scene parameters with a large range.<br>Tuya said: "_The device and device function options in the smart scene linkage (Automation/Tap-to-Run) are set by the product manufacturer and cannot be changed by us..._".
-This is true, but also partial.
-My answer to Tuya: "_for the smart scenes, which is a plus of Tuya and does not directly affect the manufacturer device, many manufacturers have used the default U.I. proposed by_ Tuya IoT Development Platform _and THIS IS the problem, because Tuya offers only one default interface for all numerical ranges..._".

 *  When a device changes ID (for re-connection or replacement) all the smart scenes connected to that device are "unavailable" (ok).
 As a result, users have to change the automation by manually re-entering SmartLife with all the data or conditions for the new device, when a simple ID replacement would suffice.
 This can be really frustrating.